Common UNI1405 Fault Codes

 Testing Your Fanuc Servo Motor

-Here are some basic principles for troubleshooting a FANUC motor circuits with meter or megohm meter.
-This procedure will show you how to test for shorts in windings, cables, or opens.
-Before starting to test, make sure to turn all all the power sources to the machine and then disconnect the 3-phase motor lines from the drive end.
-Visually confirm that there are no problems with the cable and then begin testing.
+Here are some basic tips on how to test a FANUC servo motor with meter or megohm meter.
+This procedure will show you how to troubleshoot the servo motor for shorts in windings, cables, or opens.
+Before starting to test, make sure to turn off all the power sources to the machine and then disconnect the 3-phase motor lines from the drive end.
+Visually confirm that there are no problems with the cable and then begin testing the servo motor.

 Using an Ohm meter: